Support Shiatsu - Restore rebates & fair healthcare choice

 WHAT DO WE WANT

-- Shiatsu rebates to remain - people to have fair choice for their healthcare
+- Shiatsu rebates to reinstated - people to have fair choice for their healthcare

 WHAT CAN YOU DO